scalacenter/scalajs-bundler/manual/src/ornate/reference.md

 #### Library and Application {#bundling-mode-library-and-application}

 `bundlingMode := BundlingMode.LibraryAndApplication()` builds on `BundlingMode.LibraryOnly` and attempts to
-duplicate the output of `BundlingMode.Application` without the overhead processing the entire Scala.js output file.
+produce only one artifact (like the `Application` bundling mode) without the overhead processing the entire Scala.js output file.
 It uses the same library file generation process as `BundlingMode.LibraryOnly`.
 It then bundles that library, the loader, and the Scala.js output into a `yourapp-bundle` file by concatenating them.
 If `enableSourceMaps := true`, it will attempt to use the node.js `concat-with-sourcemaps` module to combine the sourcemaps as well.